Did your recent attempt at making muffins leave you wondering what went wrong? Perhaps they turned out a bit denser than expected.

 Use an Appropriate Muffin Tin

 Using an appropriate muffin tin is more important than you might think.
-If you want to make delicious muffins, then you’re going to need to ensure that everything bakes evenly.
+If you want to make delicious muffins, you’re going to need to ensure that everything bakes evenly.

 Buying a good muffin tin will be the first step toward making this happen.
 Ideally, you’ll want to use a good aluminum muffin tin.